Gravitational potential: Multipole expansion

 This shows that elongation of the body causes a lower potential in the direction of elongation, and a higher potential in perpendicular directions, compared to the potential due to a spherical mass, if we compare cases with the same distance to the center of mass.
 (If we compare cases with the same distance to the surface, the opposite is true.)

-Numerical values
+Unit and numerical values

+The SI unit of gravitational potential is the square metre per square second (m2/s2) or, equivalently, the joule per kilogram (J/kg).